colbsa/ResicaFalls.org/summer-seek2022.md

 ---
-title: SEEK - Staff Education, Experiences, & Knowledge
+title: SEEK
 layout: page
 permalink: /seek2022
-excerpt: Introduced in 2021, the SEEK program is focused on preparing the next generation of camp staff.
+excerpt: Introduced in 2021, the SEEK program is focused on preparing the next generation of leaders.
 SEEK replaces our traditional CIT program with a three week program designed around targeted skill development and personal growth.
 ---

-Introduced in 2021, the SEEK program is focused on preparing the next generation of camp staff.
+Introduced in 2021, the SEEK program is focused on preparing the next generation of leaders.
 SEEK replaces our traditional CIT program with a three week program designed around targeted skill development and personal growth.
 Scouts ages 15 and 16 will work with our dedicated staff to hone the skills needed to be a great leader, both in camp and in their units.

 SEEK was designed with 4 goals in mind: